“Flooding is the greatest natural threat currently facing the UK.” - Nick Starling, Director of General Insurance, ABI

 The publically available specification PAS 1188 for Flood protection products was facilitated by BSI Standards, sponsored by the Environment Agency and developed in conjunction with a number of key stakeholders.
 The specification covers a range of different types of flood protection product;

-- PAS 1188-1:2014 - Flood Protection products.
+- PAS 1188-1:2014 - Flood resistance products.
 Part 1: Building aperture products.
 This covers barriers and doors designed to be quickly and easily deployed in the event of a flood.

-- PAS 1188-2:2014- Flood Protection products.
+- PAS 1188-2:2014- Flood resistance products.
 Part 2: Temporary products.
 This covers filled container or barrier systems that can be temporarily installed and removed completely following a flood.

-- PAS 1188-4:2014 - Flood protection products.
+- PAS 1188-4:2014 - Flood resistance products.
 Part 4: Demountable products.
 Demountable products are capable of being removed and reinstalled on permanent mountings for use away from buildings.

 There is a BSI Kitemark™ scheme based on PAS 1188